-Any aircraft flying below 500 ft is at risk of a wire strike, but helicopters are especially susceptible due to the nature of the work they do.
+Any aircraft flying below 500 ft is at risk of a wire strike.
+Any agricultural aircraft, fixed wing or helicopter, are especially susceptible due to the nature of the work they do.

 Wire strikes are preventable, but only with a well-planned safety programme to identify hazards and put mitigations in place.

-Most wire strikes occur in fine weather when there’s good visibility and the pilots often knew they were there.
-So there’s more than keeping a good lookout involved.
+Wire strikes often occur in fine weather when there’s good visibility.
+In many cases the pilots knew the wires were there.

 Important things to think about include: